秀 siù. 2022 Autumn SanXia Sweet Osmanthus

 About this tea

-Scented with the fresh blossoms of osmanthus flowers, the sweet twist of this Taiwanese PiLoChun Green Tea would surprise many enthusiasts with its exceptional fermented-sugary-like veil.
+Infused with the delicate fragrance of osmanthus flowers, this Taiwanese PiLoChun Green Tea offers a twist that may astonish tea enthusiasts with its exceptional fermented-sugar-like essence.

-which repeatedly mixes (then removes) blossoms with the moist tea leaf several times before drying them together.
-It was invented in Song Empire China in the 12th century.
-Back then, the Scenting technique was created to conceal the off-odors of misplaced teas that unfortunately had absorbed extra smells.
-Those teas would be sold under the name “Mixed Flavored Tea 串味茶 (Chun-Wei-Cha)”.
+Scenting is a post-processing technique in which blossoms are repeatedly mixed (and then removed) with the moist tea leaves several times before drying them together.
+It was first developed in the Song Empire China during the 12th century.
+During its inception, Scenting was created to mask any off-odors in teas that had inadvertently absorbed unwanted aromas.
+These teas would be sold under the name "Mixed Flavored Tea" (串味茶 or Chun-Wei-Cha).

-In the following centuries, the Scenting technique kept maturing and the procedure had been standardized.
-In Qing Dynasty China (around 1851-1861), larger-scale of tea scenting productions can already be spotted in a few southern China townships.
+In the ensuing centuries, the Scenting technique evolved and its process became standardized.
+By the Qing Dynasty in China (around 1851-1861), larger-scale tea scenting operations were already established in several southern Chinese townships.